dodofaf/ucl/pp/coursework1/README.md

 # Description

-This program is the realization of stage 5 of Coursework 1 of Principles of Programming made by Maksym Skulysh.
+This program is the realization of stage 5 of Coursework 1 of Principles of Programming.

 It creates a grid of a random size and makes a random oval-shaped arena with obstacles and markers inside it.
 There is only one big free space inside it, which is created by using a DFS-like algorithm that carves out this space.